Skip to content

 For corrugated steel roofs, a specifically designed bracket with the same galvanized roofing screws used by roofers in the installation of the roof is used to mount the panels.

-For standing seam roofs, no roof penetrations are required.
-Instead, the panels will be held in place with a clamp that attaches right to the roof’s seam.
+No roof penetrations are required for standing seam roofs.
+Instead, the panels are held in place with a clamp that attaches directly to the roof’s seam.

 How Long Will My Roof Last with Solar?